The Ultimate Step-by-Step Guide on How to Plan an Elopement

 Let’s skip all the fluff and get right down to it – I am here to help!
 I felt like the internet was missing a straight to the point step by step guide on how to plan an elopement.

-As an elopement photographer and someone who is currently planning my own intimate wedding ceremony, being able to share this knowledge with people who don’t know where to start means a lot to me.
+As a specialized elopement photographer who has photographed over 100+ elopements just in Colorado – I have a little inside knowledge.
 This guide is unlike any other guide you will find out there.
 Complete with industry secrets, elopement ideas, location scouting tips, guidance on timelines and more!
 While I wrote this guide with Colorado in mind, the principles and steps can be applied to literally anywhere in the world.

 Before we dive in, I must mention to please be mindful of Leave No Trace principles.
 This is ridiculously important, and often sadly overlooked by many.
 The ecosystems we are blessed to be able to visit are fragile, and deserve to be treated with respect.
 If you have more questions on the 7 LNR principles, you can view them here.

-Planning an elopement can broken down into 12 easy steps:
+Planning an elopement can broken down into 13 steps:

 - Imagine your Elopement Day